 Now it is time to create your first ad.
-This will be the text that will be displayed for your ads.
+This digital ad will be the text that will display for your ads.
 For your first time, you can choose what you think will be most relevant.
 You can also get in touch with us for great information and assistance in Google Ad Grants.
-We have experience working with several nonprofits in setting up and maintaining their Google Ad Grants profile.
+We have experience working with several non-profits in setting up and maintaining their Google Ad Grants profile.

-Next you will need to start setting up your keywords.
-Keywords are important to targeting relevant individuals searching for your products or services.
-It is important to choose relevant keywords.
+Next, you will need to start setting up your keywords.
+Keywords are essential for targeting relevant individuals searching for your products or services.
+It is crucial to choose the appropriate keywords.
 Choosing poor performing keywords can lead to having Google pause your Ad Grant Account.
-All keywords must maintain a quality score above 2/10 in order to be used in your campaigns.
+All keywords must maintain a quality score above 2/10 to be used in your campaigns.

-Finally you will need to make sure that you setup at least 1 form of conversion tracking within your website.
-This is how Google will keep track of visitors to your website.
+Finally, you will need to make sure that you set up at least 1 form of conversion tracking within your website.
+This is how Google will keep track of visitors to your site.
 The conversion tracking code will need to be put into the back end of your website.
 You can contact your web admin to include this, or contact Kallen Media LLC for assistance setting up conversion tracking.

 7. Maintain Your Campaign

-Google Ad Grants are not something that you can simply set up and let run.
-They require constant interaction in order to gain the most from them.
-Because Google is giving up to $10,000 a month, we highly recommend keeping an eye on your campaigns, or hiring someone to do this for you.
+Google Ad Grants are not something that you can set up and let run.
+They require constant interaction to gain the most from them.
+Because Google is giving up to $10,000 a month, we highly recommend keeping an eye on your campaigns or hiring someone to do this for you.

-Changes will need to be made to your accounts every 2 months.
+Changes will need to be made to your accounts every two months.
 We recommend checking your account weekly to look at any changes.
 Within the early stages of setting up your campaigns, this will be the most essential to creating successful Google Ad Grant campaigns.
-Third party organizations like Ahrefs and Moz are great tools that can be used to research competition and keywords.
+Third-party organizations like Ahrefs and Moz are great tools to research competition and keywords.
 I highly recommend using these programs when creating your campaigns.
-This will save both time and money which are crucial resources to nonprofits.
+This strategy will save both time and money, which are crucial resources to non-profits.

-A 5% click through rate is required for all active ads.
-This is account-wide allowing for more and less successful campaigns to balance each other out.
-Google also sends out a year end survey that will need to be filled out based on the impact they have had over the past year.
+Your ads require a 5% click-through rate for all active ads.
+This click-through rate is account-wide, allowing for more and less successful campaigns to balance each other out.
+Google also sends out a year-end survey that will need to be filled out based on the impact they have had over the past year.
 To ensure you are following Google Ad Grant standards, check out the Google Ad Grant Compliance Guide.
-Through following this guide you will be able to setup a successful Google Ad Grant campaign to begin delivering your nonprofits message around the world!
+Through following this guide, you will be able to set up a successful Google Ad Grant campaign to begin delivering your non-profit’s message around the world!